Freedom Fighter Support

 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

-What do FBI agents, Miami Vice character; Sonny Crockett and real life Guitar Hero; Ted Nugent all have in common?
-They all have used a firearm chambered in 10mm Auto!
+What do FBI agents, Miami Vice character Sonny Crockett, and real life Guitar Hero Ted Nugent all have in common?
+They have all used a firearm chambered in 10mm Auto.
 Designed in 1983 by Colonel Jeff Cooper, the 10mm Auto was intended to be an improved version of the .45 ACP.
-Two key improvements were that the trajectory was flatter and that the bullet would impart more energy into the target.
-The cartridge would also be short enough and have a rimless case to make it useable in a semi-auto pistol.
+The 10mm was designed to have a flatter trajectory and better energy transfer from bullet to target.
+The cartridge would have a rimless case and be short enough to use in a semi-auto pistol.

-After the tragic results of the 1986 Miami Shootout, the FBI Firearms Training Unit began to re-evaluate the firearms its agents used as the 9mm and .38 Special cartridges were not perfoming as needed.
+After the tragic results of the 1986 Miami Shootout, the FBI Firearms Training Unit reevaluated the firearms its agents used as the 9mm and .38 Special cartridges were not perfoming as needed.
 The FBI field tested the 10mm in a 1911 style platform before issuing the Smith & Wesson 1076 pistol to its agents in 1988.
-The FBI also determined during field trials that the recoil was too much for the average person to be able to be trained to use the 10mm competently, considering time and budgetary restraints.
-This lead the FBI to develop a lighter load that while delivering less recoil, was known for having functioning issues in the S&W pistol.
-Soon after, the .40 S&W was introduced and the 10mm was rapidly abandoned for the newer and more easily controlled .40 caliber round.
+The FBI determined during field trials that the recoil was too much for the average person, so they developed a lighter load.
+The reduced power delivered less recoil, but also caused functional failures in the S&W pistol.
+Soon after, the .40 S&W was introduced and the 10mm was abandoned for the newer and more easily controlled .40 caliber round.

-Although it is easy to write off the 10mm as being trumped by the .40 S&W, it really shouldn’t be done.
+The .40 S&W is more common now, but don't write off the 10mm.
 The 10mm is a cartridge that performs exactly as its inventor wished.
-It has a muzzle velocity that is normally between 1300 and 1600 feet per second.
-This will yield velocities that can reach over 750 foot pounds of energy!
+It has a muzzle velocity between 1300 and 1600 feet per second, and energy levels at the muzzle can reach over 750 foot pounds.

 The 10mm is still in production by all the major American ammo companies.
-The bullet weights range from 135-200 grains with hollow point bullets being the most prolific.
+The bullet weights range from 135-200 grains with hollow point bullets being the most abundant.
 There are also smaller companies such as Cor-Bon, Double Tap and Triton that make semi-custom, high performance ammo as well.
-Although not common in the shooting world, a 10mm pistol will most likely be a prized addition to any gun safe.
+Although not common in the shooting world, a 10mm pistol is a prized addition to any gun safe.

 Discuss 10mm ammunition by adding your comment to the 0 comments below or by asking a new question